nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: Include management of students and classes faster than a typical mouse/GUI driven app

 ### User stories

-Priorities:

-- Essential (must have)
-- Novel (nice to have)
-- Typical (unlikely to have)
+Priorities: Essential (must have), Novel (nice to have), Typical (unlikely to have)

 | Priority | As a                   | I want to | So that I can |
 | :---- |:-----------------------| :---- | :---- |